 We have to mention that certain number of users couldn’t remove Xbox App, and if you’re one of those users you should try to remove it using the PowerShell.

 - Open PowerShell as administrator.
 In the Search bar type PowerShell and right click PowerShell from the list of results.
 Choose Run as administrator.

 - When PowerShell starts paste the following code and press Enter to run it:

-As you can see fixing the Xbox app that won’t open on Windows 10 isn’t that hard and in worst case scenario you’ll just have to delete it using the PowerShell and install it again from the Windows Store.
+As you can see fixing the Xbox app that won’t open on Windows 10 isn’t that hard and in worst case scenario you’ll just have to delete it using the PowerShell and install it again from the Microsoft Store.

 Solution 3 – Clear Windows Store cache

 Resetting the Store cache can also fix this error, so do try out this workaround.
 Here are the steps to follow to reset Store cache:

 - Press Windows Key + R to launch Run